CLAY DYSTOPIA

 Adding Atmospheric Details

-• Weathering & Grime: Once the clay is dry, use acrylic paints to apply an edge wash.
-Water down dark brown or black paint, brush it into the cracks, and wipe the excess away to give a grimy, smog-covered finish.
+• Weathering & Grime: Once the clay is dry, I could use acrylic paints to apply an edge wash to give a grimy, smog-covered finish.